dmcqueen/wine-ai/README.md

 ```

 ### Vespa application
-The Vespa schema (`src/main/application/schemas/wine.sd`) defines the fields stored for each wine review, including a `desc_vector` tensor of size 384 that stores the document embedding.
+The Vespa schema (`src/main/application/schemas/wine.sd`) defines the fields stored for each wine review, including a `description_vector` tensor of size 384 that stores the document embedding.
 Query profiles expose a query tensor feature and `services.xml` configures a single content node and search container.

 ### Wine schema and ranking
 The schema lists textual fields like `province`, `variety` and `description` together with numeric attributes such as `points` and `price`.
-Each document also contains a 384‑dimensional `desc_vector` tensor used for semantic search.
+Each document also contains a 384‑dimensional `description_vector` tensor used for semantic search.

 Ranking of results is controlled by four rank profiles in `wine.sd`: